 Faculty Awards and Research

-- Dr. Hamid Ali has been elected as the President of the Association for Middle Eastern Public Policy and Administration (AMEPPA) (www.ameppa.org).
+Hamid Ali has been elected as the President of the Association for Middle Eastern Public Policy and Administration (AMEPPA) (www.ameppa.org).
 Dr. Ali will replace Dr. Alex Dawoody, Founding President of AMEPPA, who is stepping down after leading the organization for the last three terms.
-Apart from Dr. Ali, Dr. Ghada Barsoum and two PPAD alums, Latif El-Sherif and Omkolthoum El-Sayed, have also been elected as members of the Executive Board.
+Apart from.
+Ali, Ghada Barsoum, and two PPAD alums, Latif El-Sherif and Omkolthoum El-Sayed have also been elected as members of the Executive Board.

 Scholarly research and the production and dissemination of knowledge are central to the work of PPAD.
-As shown by publications listed below, our multidisciplinary faculty contributes to diverse areas of global affairs, public policy and administration.
+As shown by the publications listed below, our multidisciplinary faculty contributes to diverse areas of global affairs, public policy, and administration.

 Laila El Baradei